ReSurfEMG/ReSurfEMG-dashboard/README.md

      `conda env create -f environment.yml`.
    * Linux users can create their own environment by hand.

-Once you have entered an environment with the neccesary packages, run python index.py and a url for the dashboard should appear.
+Once you have entered an environment with the neccesary packages, run python index.py and a url for the dashboard should appear in your terminal (open the url).
+    `python index.py`.